 Alt TikTokers love indulging in a good trippy science fiction theory.
-(Remember this summer's Randonautica craze?)
-After nearly a year in quarantine, no theory is more appealing than an alternate reality.
+(Remember last summer's Randonautica craze?)
+After pop culture’s recent obsession with the multiverse, no theory is more appealing than an alternate reality.
 Enter shifting, where TikTokers claim to have "shifted" into other dimensions or parallel universes, where they live out better versions of their current lives, enriched by romances with fictional characters — or at least less homework.
 After first finding an enthusiastic community on Reddit, practitioners have taken to TikTok to report back from their travels and give pointers to shifting hopefuls.
-Videos with the hashtag have over 2.5 billion views on the app.
+Videos with the hashtag have over 12 billion views on the app.

 "I first found out about reality shifting through YouTube, before I saw it over my For You Page on TikTok,” Jade, who posts videos on TikTok about her experiences, tells Bustle.
 She understands shifting as the practice of building a new reality in your subconscious mind that you travel to in a sleep-like state — kind of like meditation, astral projection, or lucid dreaming, but different.